 The Jackson Laboratory and Ellsworth Public Library collaborated to present an online program or the local community entitled, “From SARS to COVID-19: My Life With Pandemic Response."
 Recorded March 31, 2020.

 The Jackson Laboratory for Genomic Medicine, located in Farmington, is partnering with the Connecticut Department of Health, UConn Health and Hartford Hospital to provide the State with additional coronavirus testing capacity.
 Recorded March 19, 2020.

 In this interview, Jackson Laboratory President Edison Liu talks scientifically about the origins of the virus that causes COVID-19.
 He also describes how a mouse model was developed to enable research into the disease.
 Recorded March 18.

 The Cancer Short Course provides a broad survey of the cancer research and experimental modeling from systems and computational genetics, to the tumor microenvironment and tumor progression, to inflammation and immunotherapy.

-This course provides training in the theory and practice of maintaining mouse colonies for research.
-Participants completing this course will obtain a thorough understanding of colony management best practice that incorporates the latest developments and trends in the use of the laboratory mouse in research.
-Additionally, to help researchers achieve rigor and reproducibility standards when working with mice, this course includes instruction on experimental design such as how to control biological variables (i.e., mouse strain, gender, age, weight, health, etc.) and how to manage colony data.
+This workshop provides training in the theory and practice of maintaining mouse colonies for research.
+Participants completing this workshop will obtain a thorough understanding of colony management best practice that incorporates the latest developments and trends in the use of the laboratory mouse in research.
+Additionally, to help researchers achieve rigor and reproducibility standards when working with mice, this workshop includes instruction on experimental design such as how to control biological variables (i.e., mouse strain, gender, age, weight, health, etc.) and how to manage colony data.